Teen pleads guilty to having a gun on school campus

 ALBUQUERQUE, N.M.
-(KRQE) – A trouble Albuquerque teen has pleaded guilty to federal gun charges.
+(KRQE) – A troubled Albuquerque teen has pleaded guilty to federal gun charges.

 Adrian Nieto, 19, was arrested earlier this year after he ran from police and carried a loaded gun onto the Lavaland Elementary School campus.
 Nieto ran through the main school building, towards the playground and portables all while school was in session.